 Gay Saunas in Lisbon

 Had enough of gay cruising in Lisbon – either in the bars or elsewhere?
-If you desire a bit more guaranteed action, the gay saunas in Lisbon will not disappoint you (unlikely all those faceless Grinder accounts…).
+If you desire a bit more guaranteed action, the gay saunas in Lisbon will not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 In such a foreign-friendly city you should have no issues visiting any Lisbon gay sauna, though a few words in Portuguese never hurt.

 - Trombeta Bath – A clean and modern sauna with everything you could possibly want ..and then some.
 Jazzuci, showers, steam + dry sauna, XXX film area, cruising space, glory holes, dark-rooms and some of the best male massages in Lisbon.
-There is also a fetish and underwear shop onsite and frequent DJ’d events.
+There is also a fetish / kink / queer underwear shop onsite and frequent DJ’d events.
 24 hours on the weekend and till 6 am during the week.
-High standards with maximum entertainment and fun, this is how we wise every gay sauna worldwide could be!
+High standards with maximum entertainment and fun, this is how we wish every gay sauna worldwide could be!

-- Oasis Sauna – Another small sauna with gym, dark room, steam and dry sauna.
+- Oasis Sauna – Another small sauna with a gym, dark room, steam, and dry sauna.
 Mature popular, but somewhat run-down and easily the worst gay sauna in Lisbon.

 - SaunApolo 56 – A modern LGBTQI+ sauna/sex club where everyone is welcome but in reality its mostly gay/bisexual men.
 More expensive than the exclusively gay sauna’s in Lisbon and with many lurkers who are more interested in watching than participating.
 Different events throughout the month like strip-tease and fetish parties with a steam room, sauna, collective showers, bar, private cabins and dark places.